-16. Amendment of Principles
+18. Evaluation and Amendment of Principles

-These Corporate Governance Principles may be amended by the Board from time to time as deemed appropriate to best serve the interests of the Company.
+The Nominating, Environmental, Social and Governance Committee will review from time to time these Corporate Governance Principles and recommend any proposed changes to the Board.
+The Corporate Governance Principles may be amended by the Board from time to time as deemed appropriate to best serve the interests of the Company.